Skip to Content

 Portsmouth Harbor Lighthouse guides shipping and boating traffic entering and leaving Portsmouth Harbor.

 That would be New Castle, which is also New Hampshire’s easternmost community, and the only town in the state that is located entirely on islands.
-Take Route 1B (Wentworth Road) around the island, and explore the rich history and natural landscapes along the coast.

-Highlights include Wentworth by the Sea, a grand historic hotel that was built in 1847, Fort Constitution and Fort Stark State Historic Sites, the Portsmouth Harbour Lighthouse, and a lovely little park called the New Castle Common.
-We could have spent the whole day in New Castle, there was so much to see and do.
-Next time!
+Highlights of New Castle include Wentworth by the Sea, a grand historic hotel that was built in 1847, Fort Constitution and Fort Stark State Historic Sites, the Portsmouth Harbour Lighthouse, and a lovely little park called the New Castle Common.

 Catch a Show at the Music Hall